 One gauge of technological progress is the ailments that go with it.
 In grandpa's day, for instance, you might get kicked by an iron-shod horse.
 A few weeks ago a Kentucky doctor reported something new to the International College of Surgeons.
-It's "television bottom," a and Our own radio astronomy has painful muscular affliction says now advanced so far that we are plaguing TV addicts with bad "Summit" Tito and Mao on Though at loggerheads, the Yugoslav and Chinese Communist party leaders agree on one thing: any "peaceful coexistence" agreement that Moscow and Washington might conclude will not necessarily be binding on them.
+It's "television bottom," a Tito and Mao on "Summit" Though at loggerheads, the Yugoslav and Chinese Communist party leaders agree on one thing: any "peaceful coexistence" agreement that Moscow and Washington might conclude will not necessarily be binding on them.
 For the Yugoslavs, Marshal Tito, addressing 100,000 persons near the Bulgarian border on Nov.
 22, warned of "a constant danger" that any East-West agreement would be made at the expense of the small and less powerful nations.
 "I never could fall in with a policy which ignored the small countries and those outside both blocs and in which the big again became the tutors of the small," he said.
 Tito speaks from experience.
 Once before the Yugoslavs had to challenge an arrangement between the Soviet bureaucracy and Western imperialism because it violated Yugoslav national rights.
 That was during World War II, when Stalin, Churchill and Roosevelt agreed to divide Eastern Europe into spheres of influence.
 According to the terms of the secret deal, Yugoslavia was to be shared 50-50 between Anglo-American imperialism and the Soviet Union.
 The monarchy was to be restored and capitalism guaranteed.
-Fortunately, the Yugoslav CP, which stood at the head of a revolutionary partisan movement, ignored the arrangements, defied Stalin's orders and went on to create an independent workers' state. euvers.
-But leading Polish Communist party officials who participated in the Peking celebrations of the tenth anniversary of the Chinese revolution report that Mao Tse-tung is absolutely opposed to Khrushchev proposes lest it pendent course presents Wash- ton is pleased with Khrushhaving Khrushchev negotiate for China at swerve them too far off their ington with a first-class head- chev's Oct.
-31 speech, especially a summit meeting.
-(This was revealed by main course, which is to pre- ache and cuts down its freedom his support for De Gaulle's A. M. Rosenthal, New York Times correspondent, who was recently expelled from Poland because he had "probed too deeply" into Communist party matters.) chev's current "peaceful coexistence" man- According to the Poles, "During the discussions between Premier Khrushchev and Mao Tse-tung . . . the Chinese leader said that Far Eastern issues of concern to Peiping could not be negotiated without . . .
-China's participation."
-(N.Y.
-Times, Nov.
-24.) class of this country has any the United States.
+Fortunately, the Yugoslav CP, which stood at the head of a revolutionary partisan movement, ignored the arrangements, defied Stalin's orders and went on to create an independent workers' state.
+19.